-Our group carries out basic and applied research in the areas related to High-Performance Marine Vehicles, Advanced Energy Conversion Systems, and Unmanned Aerial Systems.
-We also started projects in Autonomous Control and Mobile Robotics.
+Our group carries out basic and applied research in the areas primarily related to High-Performance Marine Vehicles, Advanced Energy Systems, and Unmanned Mobile Systems.

 Our efforts in High-Performance Marine Vehicles are focused on aero-hydrodynamics, dynamics, and design of advanced marine craft, including air-lubricated hulls, hydrofoils, amphibious platforms, and other concepts.
 In the area of Advanced Energy Systems we conduct R&D on hydrogen liquefaction, thermoacoustic engines, and associated thermofluid processes.
 We are also working on Unmanned Mobile Systems for various domains, including unconventional aircraft, rovers, tanks, boats, and underwater vehicles.
 Our research in this direction comprises platform development, autonomous control, computer vision, and robotic system implementation.
 We extensively use 3D printing, composites and lattice-structures in fabrication and microcomputers for vehicle control and data collection.

 Department of Energy (DOE)

 We also provide consulting services for industry and participate in SBIR/STTR projects and large multidisciplinary programs.

 Video clips below illustrate some of our unmanned vehicles and elements of fabrication.